microsoft/WhatTheHack/046-SAPAppModernization/Student/02-OpenAPIAndOdata.md

 - Deploy a new Resource Group in your Azure Subscription 'SAP-WTH046'

 - Deploy an empty Developer Tier Azure API Management Instance into your subscription, for this setup you can leave it as not network integrated, but production environments should be located inside a VNet.
 	- Hint: Look in the Azure Portal for "API Management" as a service in the Marketplace.

+- Deploy an empty Azure Web Application into your subscription, again here you do not need to be concerned about network / vnet integration, but you would consider this model in a production-ready environment.

 - Configure the API Management instance to connect to your S/4HANA or SAP ECC services as detailed here.
 	- [SAP Configuration] (https://github.com/MartinPankraz/AzureSAPODataReader#azure-api-management-config)
-	- Hint, for now use the client side Principal Propagation option, we will enable this in the APIM policy later in another challenge.
+	- Hint, for now do not enable principal Propagation, - simply configure SAP Basic Auth for now - we will enable this in the APIM policy later in another challenge.
 But let's connect to the data first!

 ## Success Criteria